The Best Travel Underwear for Men

 Too snug for comfortable lounging

-For a company that takes its naming conventions so seriously (Phase Series: Moisture wicking base layer, SL: Superlight) Arc'teryx messed up a little bit here.
-Although they call these a 'boxer', they are the snuggest pair tested, and we'd definitely classify them a 'boxer brief'.
-Arc'teryx is excused though, they're Canadian.
+For a company that takes its naming conventions so seriously Phase Series: Moisture wicking base layer, SL: Superlight, Arc'teryx messed up a little bit here.
+Although they call these a 'boxer', they are the snuggest pair tested, and we'd classify them a 'boxer brief'.
+Arc'teryx is excused though; they're Canadian.
 Regardless, we're glad we still gave these a shot because they ended up being the best option tested for active pursuits.
 Whether it's hiking, biking, running, or team sports, fast-paced activities can jostle your most delicate parts.
 The fit on the Arc'teryx Phase SL Boxer is snug yet cozy and gives the most support of any pair tested.
-Credit for this should probably go to the stretchy 70%-30% polyester-polypropylene blend and the unique fabric dart sewn in to the crotch.
+Credit for this should probably go to the stretchy 70%-30% polyester-polypropylene blend and the unique fabric dart sewn into the crotch.
 This tailors the fit to provide space and support for your body parts that need it most.
-It doesn't look very stylish, and it eliminates the possibility of a fly, but it did the best job at keeping the boys in place.
-In addition, it is the lightest option by a large margin and the second fastest to dry.
+It doesn't look very stylish, and it eliminates the possibility of a fly, but it did the best job of keeping the boys in place.
+Also, it is the lightest option by a large margin and the second fastest to dry.
 This wouldn't be our first choice for 'backpacking through Europe', but is our favorite for hiking through the woods with heavy objects strapped to our backs—i.e., actual 'backpacking'.

 Do You Need Travel Underwear?

 "17 countries.
 6 weeks.
 One pair of award-winning underwear.
 (Ok, maybe two.)"You might have seen this attention-grabbing advertisement in a magazine from the seat pocket in front of you.
-It's the clever marketing ExOfficio flooded airline and outdoor publications with that effectively led to the creation of this entire category of clothing: travel underwear.
-These high-priced garments have gained popularity and now many other companies are making their own versions.
-But what is travel underwear, really?
+It's the clever marketing ExOfficio flooded airline, and outdoor publications with that effectively led to the creation of this entire category of clothing: travel underwear.
+These high-priced garments have gained popularity and now many other companies are making their versions.
+But what is travel underwear?
 And why do you need to spend an arm and a leg to get a pair?

-Travel underwear is simply underwear designed for the demands of traveling.
-When traveling it can be expensive or time consuming to do mechanized laundry, so this type of underwear is made of quick drying fabrics that give you the option to wash them in a sink and have them air dry in a few hours.
+Travel underwear is underwear designed for the demands of traveling.
+When traveling it can be expensive or time-consuming to do mechanized laundry, so this type of underwear is made of quick-drying fabrics that give you the option to wash them in a sink and have them air dry in a few hours.
 Assuming you're too busy for even hand laundry, the fabrics used are anti-microbial and designed to resist odor.
 If you have to, they can be worn for a few days at a stretch without getting stinky.
 Many brands also try to make these undergarments small and light, so you can stuff more pairs into your suitcase or backpack.
-However, by far the greatest advantage of travel underwear over the cheap cotton stuff is comfort.
+However, by far the most significant advantage of travel underwear over the cheap cotton stuff is comfort.
 The difference can be dramatic and has convinced many a skeptic to stomach the cost and convert.

-Due to the popularity of the term 'travel underwear' we're going to use those words, but really these are just premium undergarments designed to fit and perform better than the traditional options.
-The qualities that make them good for travel, like comfort and hydrophobic fabrics, also make them well-suited for outdoor adventures or activities close to home.
-If that's what interests you, read on with the confidence that we had you mind as well.
+Due to the popularity of the term 'travel underwear' we're going to use those words, but these are just premium undergarments designed to fit and perform better than the traditional options.
+The qualities that make them useful for travel, like comfort and hydrophobic fabrics, also make them well-suited for outdoor adventures or activities close to home.

 Types of Travel Underwear